0xpsilocyber/0xpsilocyber.github.io/content/music/hurricane.md

 > *I wanna take you higher, away, away, away.*
 > *Take you somewhere far away, away, away.*

 Simple sure, but man do these lyrics hit when you're under the influence.
-Even without the influence, if you close your highs and allow the music to feed to your soul.
+Even without the influence, if you close your eyes and allow the music to feed to your soul.
 It can take you places higher.
 Higher to me is a state of consciousness.
 It is to go beyond your normal perception of reality.
 To see into the universe for what it is, a beautiful, chaotic, explosion of color, shapes, and experiences.

 > *I can bring a change*
 > *I can bring the thunder and the rain*